 An excellent example of the 1924 Dodge ute is owned by Bruce Church of Broken Hill.
 Bruce’s ute began life as a touring car with its original owners, the Parham family, but was retro-fitted with replica ute bodywork in 1947, incorporating the original rear mudguards.

 The ute spent most of its life as a working vehicle, but has had long rest periods sitting on blocks.
 Bruce Church says the Dodge is still in original, unrestored condition.

 In 1927 Chevrolet also produced a soft-top ute, known as the National Roadster Utility.

 The claims for ‘first ute’ status will doubtless continue, but that of ‘most loved’ Aussie ute undoubtedly goes to the 1951 Holden coupé utility that was derived from the 1948-year, 48-215 four door sedan.
 The first Holden ute (nicknamed FX) was a great performer and was cheaper than any of its rivals.
 The waiting list was around 70,000 in its first year.

 Utes have never achieved cult status in urbanised Europe, where the van is king, but in most other countries – particularly agri-based ones – utes are vital transport.
 The US dominates the ute world in terms of numbers and, until recently, the Ford F-Series pickup was the biggest-selling vehicle model on earth, but with poor export sales.

-A strange Thai law that demands leaf springs on utes is slowing Japanese-brand ute development.
+A strange Thai law that demands leaf springs on ute rear axles is slowing Japanese-brand ute development.